montanaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 There is no central online database for Montana divorce records.
 Nonetheless, some counties provide record searchers access to case dockets via their websites.
 These portals may provide basic case information such as names, filing dates, and case details.

 Third-party websites may offer access to Montana divorce records.
-The advantage of these platforms lies in their accessibility from anywhere with an internet connection, saving time and effort for those who cannot visit the courthouse in person.
+These platforms' advantage is that they can be accessed from anywhere with an internet connection, saving time and effort for those who cannot visit the courthouse in person.
 However, third-party sites operate independently of government agencies.
 As such, the availability and accuracy of records cannot be guaranteed.

 How Do I Seal My Divorce Records in Montana?

-A petitioner who is a party to a divorce case may seek the partial or complete sealing of sensitive information such as financial data or issues concerning children.
-Some records are mechanically sealed, such as financial records and social security numbers.
+A petitioner who is a party to a divorce case may seek the partial or complete sealing of sensitive information, such as financial data or issues concerning children.
+Some records, such as financial records and social security numbers, are mechanically sealed.

 Individuals wishing to seal their divorce records may adopt the general steps below:

-1. The petitioner or their lawyer must file a petition to seal the records with the court where their divorce case was heard.
-This submission must explain why they believe their records should be sealed.
+1. The petitioner or their lawyer files a petition to seal the records with the court where their divorce case was heard.
+This submission generally explains why they believe their records should be sealed.

-2. They must provide logical reason(s) for their request.
-Such reasons may include the safeguarding of sensitive information, safety concerns in cases concerning domestic violence, and protecting minors involved in court cases.
+2. They provide logical reason(s) for their request.
+Such reasons may include safeguarding sensitive information, safety concerns in domestic violence cases, and protecting minors involved in court cases.

 3. The petitioner may have to attend a court hearing to consider their motion.
 At this hearing, they will have to state their reasons for requesting the sealing of the records.